aka Harry Potter and the Philosopher’s Stone

 In the end, Harry Potter and the Sorcerer’s Stone is better than one expected it to be, yet not all it could have been.
 It feels like a film that has been spun out of a multi-media franchise rather than its own entity.
 The question that should be asked is this – were Harry Potter and the Sorcerer’s Stone a film standing on its own and not spun out of a remarkably popular series of books, would it be having the same success?
 Would it be inspiring child and adult audiences to unqualified levels of delight on its own or does the audience’s delight merely come at seeing what is on the page having been brought to life?
 The only film that one can compare to the books’ success to is Star Wars (1977) and sequels.
 Is Harry Potter and the Sorcerer’s Stone (the film) a Star Wars for the 00’s?
 Personally, I doubt it.

 Harry Potter and the Sorcerer’s Stone was followed by Harry Potter and the Chamber of Secrets (2002), Harry Potter and the Prisoner of Azkaban (2004), Harry Potter and the Goblet of Fire (2005), Harry Potter and the Order of the Phoenix (2007), Harry Potter and the Half-Blood Prince (2009), Harry Potter and the Deathly Hallows Part 1 (2010) and Harry Potter and the Deathly Hallows Part 2 (2011).
-A further spinoff of the Harry Potter series began with the prequel series Fantastic Beasts and Where to Find Them (2016) and the upcoming Fantastic Beasts: The Crimes of Grindelwald (2018).
+Subsequently, J.K.
+Rowling launched a Harry Potter prequel series with Fantastic Beasts and Where to Find Them (2016) and Fantastic Beasts: The Crimes of Grindelwald (2018).